 Survey and fishable biomass peaked in 2002 to 2006 and since decreased to a very low level in 2014 (Table 3 and Table 8).
-In the subsequent years, survey as well as fishable biomass, have increased to 2019 values above their past 5-year and 10-year mean and of their serial means.
+In the subsequent years, survey as well as fishable biomass, have increased until 2020, dropped little in 2022, but with values at and above their past 5-year and 10-year mean and of their serial means.
 Spawning stock biomass-i.e. of females-accounted for more than 40% of the total survey biomass from 2010 to 2014, reached its highest level at 47.8% in 2014, but dropped over the past year to 35% in 2015 (Table 7).
-In 2018 and 2019 female's biomass constitute approximately 40% of the total biomass, above the level for its past 5-year mean as well as its serial mean (108 Kt).
-Female biomass is in 2019 estimated at 130 Kt, and male biomass 204 Kt (Table 6).
+Since 2018, female's biomass constituted between 37 - 40 % of the total biomass and is in 2022 above the level for its past 5-year mean as well as its serial mean (109 Kt).
+Female biomass is in 2022 estimated at 130 Kt, and male biomass 205 Kt (Table 6 and Table 7).

-Compared with the length distributions in past years, there were a greater proportion of the very smallest shrimps, those below about 15 mm CPL caught by 2015 survey in Disko Bay and Vaigat as well as in the offshore regions (Fig. 10).
-The proportion of those small shrimps was in 2016 comparable with observations from 2013 and 2014, but dropped in 2017.
-An additional increase has been found again in 2018 and 2019.
-The proportion of the largest females above 23 mm CPL are comparable with observations from the past years, however in numbers considerably higher in offshore regions compared to Disko Bay and Vaigat (Fig. 10, table 6 and table 7).
-Female biomass in offshore regions were low in 2014, increased significantly in 2015 remain on a comparable level in 2016, followed by an increase in 2017 and 2019, and above its serial mean.
-Female biomass in Disko Bay declined from 2014 to a low level in 2019, except for an increase in 2017, to a level well below both its most recent values and serial mean.
+Compared with the length distributions in past years, the proportion of smaller shrimps, those below about 17 mm CPL caught 2022 survey, were less in the offshore regions compared to the most recent years, but still above its serial mean (Fig. 10).
+The proportion of the largest females above 23 mm CPL are comparable with observations from the past years offshore, but increased considerably in Disko Bay and Vaigat, and is 2022 at almost the same level as offshore regions (Fig. 10, Table 6 and Table 7).
+Female biomass in offshore regions were low in 2014, increased significantly in 2015 remain on a comparable level in 2016.
+Since 2018 female biomass in offshore regions has been increasing, however dropped little in 2022 but is still above its serial mean.
+In Disko Bay & Vaigat, female biomass has fluctuated with up and downs since 2014 and 2022 female biomass in Disko Bay & Vaigat is still at a level below its serial mean.

-Numbers of males is in 2019 nine times higher in offshore regions compared to Disko Bay and Vaigat, and in total, both in numbers and biomass, above the serial mean (Fig. 10, table 6 and table 7).
-It is not unusual that males are more abundant offshore, but in 2019, the occurrence of males inshore is at a record low value since 2005.
+Numbers of males is in 2022 almost five times higher in offshore regions compared to Disko Bay and Vaigat, and in total, both in numbers and biomass, above the serial mean (Fig. 10, Table 6 and Table 7).
+It is not unusual that males are more abundant offshore, and in 2022, the occurrence of males inshore is, despite a minor increase over 2020, still at a low level compared to the past 20 year.